below/HelloSilicon/README.md

 ```

 ### Listing 9-1
 Apart from the usual changes, it appears that on Linux, printf will accept arguments passed in the registers.
 On Darwin, this is not the case, and we must pass the arguments on the stack.
-As I am still learning this stuff, this may not be the most elegant way to do it, but it works:

 ```
-    str     X1, [SP, #-32]! // Move the stack pointer four words down and push X1 onto the stack str     X2, [SP, #8]    // Push X2 onto the stack one str     X3, [SP, #16]   // Push X3 onto the stack
-    adrp    X0, ptfStr@PAGE // printf format str
-    add     X0, X0, ptfStr@PAGEOFF  // add offset for format str
-    bl      _printf // call printf
+str     X1, [SP, #-32]! // Move the stack pointer four doublewords (32 bytes) down and push X1 onto the stack str     X2, [SP, #8]    // Push X2 to one doubleword above the current stack pointer str     X3, [SP, #16]   // Push X3 to two doublewords above the current stack pointer adrp    X0, ptfStr@PAGE // printf format str add     X0, X0, ptfStr@PAGEOFF  // add offset for format str bl      _printf // call printf
 add     SP, SP, #32 // Clean up stack
 ```

+So first, we are growing the stack downwards 32 bytes, to make room for three 64-Bit values.
+And because, as pointed out on page 137 in the book, ARM hardware requires the stack pointer to always be 16-byte aligned, we are creating space for a fourth value for padding.

+In the same command, **X1** is pushed to the new location of the stack pointer.

+Now, we fill the rest of the space we just created by pushing **X2** to a location eight bytes, and **X3** to 16 bytes above the stack pointer.
+Note that the **str** commands for **X2** and **X3** do not move **SP**.

+We could fill the stack in different ways; what is important that the `printf` function expects the parameters as doubleword values in order, upwards from the current stackpointer.
+So in the case of the "debug.s" file, it expects the parameter for the `%c` to be at the location of **SP**, the parameter for `%32ld` at one longword above this, and finally the parameter for `%016lx` two words, 16 bytes, above the current stack pointer.

+What we have effectively done is [allocating memory on the stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
+As we, the caller, "own" that memory we need to release it after the function branch, in this case simply by shrinking the stack (upwards) by the 32 bytes we allocated.
+The instruction `add SP, SP, #32` will do that.

 It took me quite a while to figure this out, and there is minimal `test.s` and corresponding `build` script to see the printf call in isolation.